ejmr/tip-of-the-day/README.md

 * [Click](http://click.pocoo.org/6/) >= 6.0
 * [ruamel.yaml](http://yaml.readthedocs.io/en/latest/index.html) >= 0.15

+## OPTIONS

+`--tip-file=<path>`

+:  A path to a YAML document containing the tips from which the program selects one to display.
+This overrides the `TOTD_TIP_FILE` environment variable, documented below.
+If the user does not provide this option then the program uses the file named by that environment variable.

 ## ENVIRONMENT

 The program uses the following environment variables:

 * `TOTD_TIP_FILE`:
   This must be an absolute path to the `Tips.yaml` file containing the actual tips.
-If undefined then the program assumes `Tips.yaml` is in the same directory as the program itself.
+The program will halt with an error if this variable is undefined *and* the user does not provide the `--tip-file` option.

 ## AUTHOR